fari-zma/JKSLinks/README.md

 # **JKSLinks**
-A bare minimum Android app named "JKSLinks" that contain buttons that redirects to the corresponding social links of JKS.
+A bare minimum Android app named "JKSLinks" that contain buttons that redirects to the corresponding social links of JKS(Jang Keun Suk).

 # **Video**
 ![](src/JKSLinks.gif)